In all ways young women are a priority

 Young mothers living with HIV experience the burden of double stigma.
 This prevents them and their children from accessing HIV, health, education and other services.
 The BLOOM project works to achieve a healthy future for children and their young mothers (aged 10-24) living with HIV in Uganda, with a particular focus on young mothers aged 10-18 living with HIV.
-The project is an inspiring collaboration of three Ugandan community-based organisations: Community Health Alliance Uganda (CHAU), Joy Initiatives Uganda and Uganda Young Positives, and is funded by Aidsfonds.
+The project is an inspiring collaboration of two Ugandan community-based organisations: Community Health Alliance Uganda (CHAU) and Joy Initiatives Uganda, and is funded by Aidsfonds.

 1.4 million people are currently living with HIV in Uganda.
 Of all new HIV infections, 29% were among adolescent girls and young women, despite this group only representing 10% of its population (Uganda AIDS Commission, 2021).